mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ## Trees
 ### Theory
-Trees are similar to linked lists in that pieces of data are connected to one another, and you have to traverse through the structure to find a certain element (as opposed to arrays, where you can access any element immediately).
-While linked lists have nodes arranged in a linear pattern, a tree node can have multiple children.
-A common type of tree is a _binary_ tree, where each node has at most two children.
+Trees extend the idea of a linked list by allowing for nodes to have more than one "next" node.
+Tree nodes can have one, two, or many _child_ nodes, allowing for data to be represented in a flexible branching pattern.
+By setting rules on how data is organized in a tree and how many children a node can have, we can store and retrieve data extremely efficiently.

+One type of tree is a **binary search tree** (BST); we briefly mentioned at the start of this post how efficiently BSTs can retrieve data.
+This efficiency stems from two important rules governing a BST's structure:
+1. A node can have at most two children.
-There are various types of binary trees.
-Below is a **binary search tree**.
-For every node in the tree, every node in its _left_ subtree must contain a smaller value, and every node in its _right_ subtree must contain a larger value.
+2. Every node in the _left subtree_ must contain a smaller value, and every node in the _right subtree_ must contain a larger value.

 <center>
 <img src="{{  site.baseurl  }}/images/computer_science/tree1.png" height="60%" width="60%">
 </center>

-Searching for a value in a binary search tree takes at worst $O(logn)$ time, meaning we can find a requested value among millions or billions of records very rapidly.
-Databases often use binary search on table indices to efficiently find queried terms.
+Searching for a value in a binary search tree takes at worst $O(logn)$ time<sup>[[4]](#4-theory)</sup>, meaning we can find a requested value among millions or billions of records very rapidly.
+Let's say we're looking for the node with the value `x`.
+We can use the following algorithm to quickly find this node in a BST.

+1. Start at the root of the tree.
+2. If x = the node value: stop.
+3. If x < the node value: go to the left child.
+4. If x > the node value: go to the right child.
+5. Go to Step 2.

 ### Implementation
 {% include header-python.html %}